Mickey, Donald, Goofy: The Three Musketeers

 Mickey, Donald, Goofy: The Three Musketeers, or simply The Three Musketeers, is a 2004 American animated direct-to-video musical adventure film based on the film adaptations of the 1844 novel The Three Musketeers by Alexandre Dumas and the Mickey Mouse film series by Walt Disney and Ub Iwerks, as well as its expanded universe.
 As the title suggests, it features Mickey Mouse, Donald Duck, and Goofy as the three musketeers in their first full-length feature film together.
 This film was directed by Donovan Cook, produced by Walt Disney Pictures and the Australian office of Disneytoon Studios.
 It was released directly to DVD and VHS on August 17, 2004, by Walt Disney Home Entertainment, and was later re-released on Blu-ray Disc on August 12, 2014, coinciding with the film's 10th anniversary.

-The film received generally mixed reviews from critics, who praised its musical numbers, action sequences, and faithfulness to the original material, but was critical on other aspects.
+The film received generally mixed reviews from critics, who praised its musical numbers, action sequences, and faithfulness to the original material, but were critical on other aspects.

 Plot

-The film's story is a retelling of The Three Musketeers, narrated by the Troubadour, a French music-loving tortoise, who reads the tale from his comic book.
+The Troubadour, a French music-loving tortoise, tells the tale of The Three Musketeers from his comic book.
 The story takes place in 17th-century France, where four young street urchins, Mickey Mouse, Donald Duck, Goofy, and Mickey's dog, Pluto, struggle to survive.
 One day, the four are harassed by the Beagle Boys before being saved by royal musketeers, who gift Mickey one of their hats, inspiring him and his friends to follow their example and become musketeers themselves.

-Years later, Mickey, Donald, and Goofy are employed as janitors at the musketeers' headquarters, headed by Captain Peg Leg Pete, who finds the trio unfit to be musketeers and secretly plots to overthrow Princess Minnie Mouse and become the King of France.
+Years later, Mickey, Donald, and Goofy are employed as janitors at the musketeers' headquarters, headed by Captain Peg Leg Pete, who is secretly plotting to overthrow Princess Minnie Mouse and become the King of France.
 One day, after Minnie narrowly avoids an assassination attempt by the Beagle Boys, who covertly work for Pete, she demands that Pete hire musketeer bodyguards for her.
 Realizing that hiring experienced musketeers would put his plan at risk, Pete decides to give the job to Mickey, Donald, and Goofy, believing that they would be easy to get rid of.

 While on a carriage ride with Minnie and her lady-in-waiting, Daisy Duck, Mickey, Donald and Goofy are ambushed by the Beagle Boys, who incapacitate the trio and kidnap Minnie and Daisy.
 Refusing to give up, Mickey, Donald, and Goofy pursue the Beagle Boys to an abandoned tower, where they engage in another fight, which a frightened Donald quickly backs out of.
 Despite this, Mickey and Goofy manage to defeat the Beagle Boys without Donald and rescue Minnie and Daisy.
 Afterwards, Mickey and Minnie start a relationship.